jmetzger/training-redhat9update/feature/cgroups-v2/overview.md

 ## Behaviour of controllers

   * If a controller was disabled in cgroup it cannot get enable in the next level

+## Difference to v1

+  * v2: no thread-level granularity for all controller, only process-level for all (like in v1)